brevdev/brev_docs/docs/full.md

 > **Technical Detail**: The database supports eventual consistency

-> **Technical Detail**: Currently each project uses a single Dynamodb partition key.
+> **Technical Detail**: Currently each collection is implemented as a single Dynamodb partition key.
 This works for most use cases but can be a bottle neck for high throughput applications.

 ### Python Usage